justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 * Please report any problem you encounter
 * Reports that everything works are also appreciated :-)

-= 1.157 =
+= 1.161 =
+* New feature: option to automatically generate excerpts (like WordPress does)
-* New feature: option to not add video to Facebook
+* New feature: do not add video can be set by default (option)
-* Improvement: more debug info
-* Updated FAQ
-* Updated CA certificates
 * Updated Dutch (nl\_NL) and Flemish (nl\_BE) translations
-* Updated Norwegian (nb\_NO) translation by [Stein Ivar Johnsen](http://www.idyrøy.no/ "Stein Ivar Johnsen")

-= 1.156 =
+= 1.159 =
-* Bugfix: no like button etc, in feed
-* Bugfix: use selected image size for post meta box
-* Bugfix: user settings for multi-domain sites
-* Bugfix: authorize redirect for multi-domain sites
+* Bugfix: fixed a notice for an undefined constant
-* New feature: option to set like box height
-* New feature: option to disable refreshing access tokens
+* New feature: option to disable social plugins (for example like button) in excerpts
-* New feature: display wall name for added links in post editor
-* Improvement: og:locale for home page on multi-user sites
-* Improvement: og:description site title if no site description
-* Improvement: fixed a notice parsing video URL's
-* Improvement: more debug information
-* Added (Brazilian) Portuguese (pt\_BR/pt_PT) translation by [Claudio Lessa](http://www.claudiolessa.com/ "Claudio Lessa")
 * Updated Dutch (nl\_NL) and Flemish (nl\_BE) translations
-* Updated Norwegian (nb\_NO) translation by [Stein Ivar Johnsen](http://www.idyrøy.no/ "Stein Ivar Johnsen")

-= 1.155 =
+= 1.158 =
-* Bugfix: caching of Facebook page information
-* Improvement: show all walls in easy setup section ([Pro version](http://www.faircode.eu/al2fbpro/) only)
-* Improvement: show all added links in post list ([Pro version](http://www.faircode.eu/al2fbpro/) only)
-* Improvement: show wall names in post list (instead of *Yes*)
-* Improvement: display zero number of comments/likes in post list
-* Improvement: setting user agent for *get_headers*
+* Bugfix: fixed a notice while importing comments/likes
+* Bugfix: fixed a notice redeclaring a function
+* New feature: trash/untrash and spam/unspam deletes/restores exported Facebook comment too
 * Improvement: more debug info
+* Tested with WordPress 3.4 RC
+* Updated Dutch (nl\_NL) and Flemish (nl\_BE) translations
+* Updated German (de\_DE) translation by [Wolfgang Tischer](http://www.literaturcafe.de "Wolfgang Tischer")

 = Older versions =
 * Deleted, because of maximum readme.txt size